-21Purchasing power parities (PPPs) are the rates of currency conversion that equalise the purchasing power of different currencies by eliminating the differences in price levels between countries.
-The year 2011 is the most recent survey year of the International Comparison Project that estimates PPP\$ and accordingly the PPP\$ prices are the prices prevailing in 2011.
-See for example https://datacatalog.worldbank.org/dataset/international-
+22 Purchasing power parities (PPPs) are the rates of currency conversion that equalise the purchasing power of different currencies by eliminating the differences in price levels between countries.
+The year 2017 is the most recent survey year of the International Comparison Project that estimates PPP\$ and accordingly the PPP\$ prices are the prices prevailing in 2017.
+See for example https://datacatalog.worldbank.org/dataset/internationalcomparison-program-2017 for more information.